Wilson Clash Review: A Unique Racquet with Comfort & Power

 The Clash 100 Has a Perfect Blend of Comfort and Control

-Wilson put their newest FortyFive technology into this racquet frame which creates maximum comfort.
-The Clash is probably the most arm-friendly racquet on the market for players who suffer from tennis elbow.
+Wilson put their newest Hit Stabilizer technology into this racquet frame which increases stability.
+The Clash also continues to be the most arm-friendly racquet on the market for players who suffer from tennis elbow.

 This flexibility, frame design, and string pattern help you generate good spin and control on groundstrokes, volleys, and serves.
 Beginner, intermediate, and even some advanced players will love this combination of comfort and control.